scanner-research/scanner/docs/guide/stored-streams.rst

 .. code-block:: python

-   input_stream = NamedVideoStream(cl, 'sample-clip', path='sample-clip.mp4',
+   input_stream = NamedVideoStream(sc, 'sample-clip', path='sample-clip.mp4',
                                    inplace=True)

 This still builds the index for accessing the video but avoids copying the files.
 When Scanner accesses the video data, it will read it directly from the path provided to the named video stream.